SalahEddineBC/SalahEddineBC/README.md

 ### Hi there 👋
 I am Software Enginner at divercity.io
-- 🔭 Currently working as Fullstack Engineer at divercity.io.
+- 🔭 I’m currently working on nextJS version of [divercity.io/blog](divercity.io/blog).
+- ☕ I’m learning how to cook.
 - 💬 Ask me anything about React, NodeJS, always a pleasure to help people.
-- 🧑‍💻 I’m looking to collaborate on open source projects

 Feel free to reach me, we are always looking for talents
 📫 [salah@divercity.io](mailto:salah@divercity.io)